3doordigital/SoSensational/plugins/cleantalk-spam-protect/readme.txt

 > *** Forbidden.
 Sender blacklisted. ***

 Done!

+= How can setup plugin in WPMU version? =
+In WordPress multisite version you can switch the plugin to use Global Access key.
+In this way the plugin doesn't show any options to enter Access key in plugin settings and doesn't show Trial banner in WordPress backend.
+To setup global CleanTalk access key for all websites in WPMU, define constant in your wp-config.php file before defining database constants:

+    define('CLEANTALK_ACCESS_KEY', 'place your key here');

+Now, all subsites will have this access key.

 = Manage and control spam protection =
 Go to <a href="https://cleantalk.org/my" target="_blank">Dashboard</a> at the cleantalk.org or use <a href="https://play.google.com/store/apps/details?id=org.cleantalk.app">Android</a>, <a href="https://itunes.apple.com/us/app/cleantalk/id825479913?mt=8">iPhone</a> anti-spam app to manage and control spam protection.